Do not worry about tomorrow for tomorrow will

 I finished delivering my meals on the third and fourth floor, opened the door to the south stairwell and saw no carpet.
 All that remained was a blackened, gooey resin.
 So I carefully moved up the sticky steps.

 When I reached the fifth floor, it was apparent a fire broke out on this level.
 The carpet had been ripped up and the ceiling tiles were gone.
 The door to my right had been kicked off its hinges.
 I peered into the charred remains.
 I didn’t step any further.
 It felt wrong.
 Whoever lived there lost everything.

 I eased down the hallway until I came to Dorothy’s door.
 There was no cooler.
 I didn’t know what to do.
 She always had a cooler.
 Had it burned in the fire or washed away in the flood?
 I tentatively knocked and Dorothy opened the door.
 She wasn’t a gargoyle, a witch or a kissing cousin to Boo Radley.
 In fact, she was perfectly normal.
 I handed over the hot and cold meal and she thanked me.
 I stood in the hallway and she remained at the door.
 I couldn’t help myself.

 “What happened to your neighbor?”

 Dorothy did not wave off the question.
-She instead told me her neighbor tuned on her self-cleaning oven and went out for the evening.
+Instead she told me her neighbor tuned on her self-cleaning oven and went out for the evening.
 The oven went on the fritz and everything went up in flames.
 “Water damage all the way to the first floor.”

-The pulsating heat that licked at my car on Franklin had partially destroyed this building.
+The pulsating heat that slammed a car into a church on Franklin had partially destroyed this building.
 I told Dorothy to be careful and gingerly moved down the hall, a gummy resin sticking to my shoes.